 The Malta Financial Services Authority intends to create a regulatory sandbox regime to help start-ups and established entities alike to have the opportunity to test the commercial and regulatory viability of their technology-enabled innovations.
 It has issued a consultation document in July 2019 and in which Atlas is actively responding.

 Combining this with the flexibility of protected cells could enable regulatory sandboxing to viably apply to insurance carriers rather than just intermediation.

 Sandboxes can improve time-to-market and the gaining of real market data.
 Business plans and projections could then be revised based on experience.
 Such would also allow a low cost exit in the event tests are unsuccessful.

 From our experience of helping prospective cells test their concepts, we know that real market tests can attract investors, venture capital and other funding further enabling scaling up of the business.

 As one of the leading insurers in Malta, Atlas’s core maintains substantial unrestricted surplus funds over Solvency II capital requirements.
 A cell owner will typically only need to invest own funds equivalent to the cell’s notional solvency capital requirement, which, with small undertakings, often falls far below the typical standalone insurer minimums.
 At all times, cells retain full protection of their assets, from liabilities of the core or other cells per legislation.

-Atlas PCC’s team has built expertise over the past decade in this specialised sector, having assessed and implemented a variety of direct third-party, reinsurance and captive cells.
+Atlas PCC’s team has built expertise in this specialised sector, having assessed and implemented a variety of direct third-party, reinsurance and captive cells.
 This is also recognised by leading global insurance management companies that use our independent facility for their clients with management outsourced back to them.